109spbu2sem/Project/README.md

-# Project
-start work with Qt
+# start work with Qt